Introduction to GPU programming models

 SYCL

 SYCL is a royalty-free, open-standard C++ programming model for multi-device programming.
 It provides a high-level, single-source programming model for heterogeneous systems, including GPUs.
-Originally SYCL was developed on top of OpenCL, however it is not limited to just that.
+Originally SYCL was developed on top of OpenCL; however, it is no more limited to just that.
 It can be implemented on top of other low-level heterogeneous computing APIs, such as CUDA or HIP, enabling developers to write programs that can be executed on a variety of platforms.
 Note that while SYCL is relatively high-level model, the developers are still required to write GPU kernels explicitly.

 High-level language support